Rogers undertakes energy, solar projects on way to 100% renewable municipal operations

 Rogers' solar equipment has a guaranteed life of 30 years, according to the release from Johnson Controls.

-The panels are predicted to generate more than 157 million kilowatt hours of electricity, a value of over $15 million in utility, operations and maintenance savings, according to the release.
+The panels are predicted to generate more than 157 million kilowatt hours of electricity, a value of more than $15 million in utility, operations and maintenance savings, according to the release.

 The projects are being paid out of the city's reserves.